The Canaries are under regional restrictions defined by “levels”: Tenerife is in level 2, and the principal rules in place are:

 - late night bars, nightclubs & discos closed, and crowd events banned

-- sports and physical exercise in the open air can be carried out individually or up to a maximum of four in a group
+- sports and physical exercise in the open air can be carried out individually or up to a maximum of six in a group with 2m physical distancing

 To enter Tenerife: